Coronavirus updates: UK Prime Minister Boris Johnson is stable, US deaths reach 10,000

 This article was originally posted on March 22 and is being constantly updated.

-Discuss: Coronavirus updates: UK Prime Minister Boris Johnson reportedly in stable condition in ICU
+Discuss: Coronavirus updates: Wuhan reportedly ends lockdown, UK prime minister in stable condition in ICU

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.